Fast evaluation of Riemann theta functions in any dimension: Summation algorithms

 Suppose that an ellipsoid data structure~$\E$ has been computed by \cref{algo:ellipsoid}.
 Our task is now, for each $b\in \{0,1\}^g$, to evaluate the sum

 In order to avoid computing an exponential for each~$n$, we express each term as a product of the quantities

 for all $1\leq j\leq k\leq g$ (remembering that~$\tau$ is symmetric), and their inverses.
 There are additional benefits in using these quantities as input to the summation phase: \begin{itemize} \item If the quantities in~\eqref{eq:def-q-w} (and their inverses) are known at a given point~$(z,\tau)$, then we can easily derive them at the point~$(2z,2\tau)$.
-This will prove convenient in the context of the quasi-linear algorithm. \item If the above quantities are known at a given point~$(z,\tau/2)$, then we can easily derive them at points $(z + \tau \tfrac a2,\tau)$ for all characteristics~$a$. \end{itemize} From the second version onwards, our FLINT implementation introduces dedicated data structures to make such manipulations easier.
+This is convenient when applying duplication formulas. \item If the above quantities are known at a given point~$(z,\tau/2)$, then we can easily derive them at points $(z + \tau \tfrac a2,\tau)$ for all characteristics~$a$. \end{itemize} From v3.3.0 onwards, our FLINT implementation introduces dedicated data structures to make such manipulations easier.

-For the summation itself, we can use the following naive algorithm.
+For the summation itself, one can use the following straightforward algorithm.

-Combined with \cref{algo:compute-R,algo:ellipsoid}, this algorithm yields a provably correct way of evaluating $\thetatilde_{0,b}(z,\tau)$ to a given absolute precision~$N$ for each~$b\in \{0,1\}^g$ when~$(z,\tau) \in \C^g\times \Half_g$ is reduced.
-It is essentially the best possible when~$\E$ contains very few points; we will use it as a subroutine in the quasi-linear algorithm in~§\ref{sec:ql} in combination with version~\textbf{B} of \cref{algo:compute-R}.
+Combined with \cref{algo:compute-R,algo:ellipsoid}, this algorithm yields a provably correct way of evaluating $\thetatilde_{0,b}(z,\tau)$ to a given absolute precision~$N$ for each~$b\in \{0,1\}^g$ when~$(z,\tau) \in \red_g$.
+It is essentially the best possible when~$\E$ contains very few points.
+We will use it as a subroutine in the quasi-linear algorithm in~§\ref{sec:ql} in combination with \cref{algo:compute-R}.\textbf{B}.
 In general, \cref{algo:sum-naive} uses $2^{O(g\log g)} N^{g/2}\Mul(N)\log N$ binary operations using fast exponentiations in step~(\ref{step:sum-naive-exp}.a), which is suboptimal.
 Note that we would obtain the same asymptotic complexity if we were computing a new exponential for each~$n\in \E$.

 In the rest of this subsection, we describe a much more efficient summation process when~$\E$ contains a large number of points.
 We make the following observations, many of which are already exploited in~\cite{engeShortAdditionSequences2018} when~$g=1$. \begin{itemize} \item Rather than writing